-For those of you who don’t know or remember Anna Russell [1911-2006], she was sort of a music humorist, similar to Victor Borge, who in her concerts did demonstrations and sketches on various music-related subjects.
-The English-Canadian also sang and played piano.
+For those of you who don’t know or remember Anna Russell [1911-2006], she was sort of a music humorist, similar to Victor Borge (remember him?), who in her concerts did demonstrations and sketches on various music-related subjects.
+This English-Canadian artist also sang and played piano.
 One of her most famous and popular routines is a hilarious synopsis of Wagner’s Ring Cycle operas.
 There are recordings of it available, if you want to check it out for yourself.
 Why the bit works so well is because it is funny even if you are not familiar with the operas themselves.
 One can enjoy a good story that they haven’t heard before.
 I only mention this because I am doing something similar with an opera of my own choosing for analysis.

 My favorite one-act opera happens to be Amahl and the Night Visitors by Gian-Carlo Menotti.
 This is the first opera to be commissioned specifically for television, and it premiered on NBC on Christmas Eve, 1951.
 Since I know the work very well, having heard it often, studied it and even performed it several times, I am aware of the flaws and inanities in the story, which I am about to point out.
 Menotti himself did his own libretto, so he is the one at whom I will be throwing shade.
 It’s too bad that he is not alive to receive my critique.
 I hope you enjoy my irreverence.

 The title character, Amahl, is a 12-year-old, “crippled,” shepherd boy, who walks with a crude crutch, which he made himself, he tells us.
 His mother, who is unnamed, is purportedly a widow, and Amahl’s father is never mentioned.
 We don’t know who the hell he is or how he “died.”
 Those are sardonic quotation marks, by the way.